Gregory Smiley, President, CEO

 Greg is a graduate of both Duke University in Durham, N.C., and George Washington University’s School of Public Health in Washington, D.C.

-For nearly 20 years, Nancy Glynn’s dedication to compliance has strengthened organizations in the public, private and nonprofit sectors.
-Her most recent work as director of global assurance at ChildFund International, where she led global audit and compliance efforts that covered offices in more than 20 countries and 400 partner organizations, illustrated for Nancy the integral role that strong compliance can play in supporting a nonprofit’s ability to expand its reach and impact.
+For nearly 20 years, Nancy Glynn’s dedication to compliance and operational efficiencies has strengthened organizations in the public, private and nonprofit sectors.
+Her most recent work as director of global assurance at ChildFund International, where she led global audit and compliance efforts that covered offices in more than 20 countries and 400 partner organizations, illustrated for Nancy the integral role that strong compliance and operations can play in supporting a nonprofit’s ability to expand its reach and impact.

 She brought that perspective to Caring Voice Coalition (CVC) when she joined in May 2017 to direct the compliance department.
-In that capacity she leads the development, execution and revision of company policies and procedures to ensure CVC meets and exceeds industry standards and vigorously follows the letter and spirit of all applicable laws, regulations, guidance and best practices.
+In that capacity she led the development, execution and revision of company policies and procedures to ensure CVC meets and exceeds industry standards and vigorously follows the letter and spirit of all applicable laws, regulations, guidance and best practices.
+She is now also responsible for ensuring CVC has the operational controls, administrative and reporting procedures and staffing in place to ensure financial and operating efficiency.

 Her work in the nonprofit sector has been informed by previous compliance roles as director with the Virginia Auditor of Public Accounts, controller for the City of Richmond, Va., and senior audit manager at MeadWestvaco responsible for corporate compliance and fraud programs.